Arghya015/ESP-BT-Controlled-Motor-Driver/README.md

 # ESP-BT-Controlled-Motor-Driver

 A simple, well-documented README for controlling a DC motor using an ESP32 over Bluetooth (Classic SPP).
-Controlling trough Bluetooth Serial Minitor.
+Controlling trough Bluetooth Serial Monitor.
 ---

 ## Project Overview